 Over the years Alumni Hall has served many purposes, from the original student center to administrative offices.

 The renovation of Alumni Hall was the first in its 86-year history and maintains the integrity of the building’s architectural history.
-The Vanderbilt Board of Trust approved the project in November, 2011, to support a wide range of activities.
-The updated facility supports catered dining, tutoring, meeting, studying and socializing.
+The Vanderbilt Board of Trust approved the project in November 2011 to support a wide range of activities.
+The updated facility supports catered dining, meeting, studying and socializing.

-Construction began immediately following Commencement in May, 2012, with completion in summer 2013.
-The renovation not only included updating the current spaces inside the building, but also expanded terraces on both the east and west sides of the building.
+Construction began immediately following Commencement in May 2012, with completion in Summer 2013.
+The renovation not only included updating the current spaces inside the building, but also expanding the terraces on both the east and west sides of the building.

 Every space inside Alumni Hall underwent a renovation.
-In the basement, students have access to a new exercise room and tutoring center.
-The first floor includes a new cafe, lounge, and writing studio.
+In the basement, students have access to a new exercise room.
+The first floor includes a new café, lounge, and the Graduate School administrative offices.
 On the second floor the Memorial Room underwent extensive updates, and is joined by a new classroom and reading room.
-The third floor houses a new faculty office suite.
+The third floor houses the Vanderbilt Institute for Digital Learning.

-The increase in meeting space is a response to the increased student engagement and leadership on campus and complements the renovations of Sarratt Student Center that occurred during the summer of 2012.
-The space also benefits the students living in the new College Halls that are under construction where Kissam Quandrangle formerly stood.
+The increase in meeting space is a response to the increased student engagement and leadership on campus and compliments the renovations of Sarratt Student Center that occurred during the Summer of 2012.
+The space also benefits the students living in the College Halls where Kissam Quandrangle formerly stood.